dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 ### Validate and execute separation

-Starknet 0.10 that is due in August and should split the execution of a transaction in 2 parts.
+Starknet 0.10 that is due in early September and should split the execution of a transaction in 2 parts.
 The validation of the signature, the nonce and fees should be removed from the execute and be managed by a function called `validate`.
 This feature might not full impact the project, except that the validation plugin would also have to be updated in the contract definition.